 Before you begin your road to recovery, many of you may need to detox.
 Depending on the substance you are currently dependent on, your detox process can last 1 or 2 weeks or even a few months if you are coming off certain long-acting opiates.
 If attempted without medical assistance, detox may be uncomfortable, painful or in some cases perilous.
 Detox centers provide patients with medically assisted detox.

 You should consider, however, that detox is only one step along a long journey to recovery.
 Finding a rehabilitation center that offers both medically supervised detox and inpatient treatment programs is essential.
-The Recovery Village offers both of these things so that when you have completed detox, you can start a treatment program right away.

 Recovery Meetings Near You